 Myth #9: All Content Should Center Around My Business

 Heck no and no oh and no again - how boring do you want your account to be for real?
 What attracts you to the brands you follow?
 I bet you it isn’t all about business.
 You need to create a balance that is comfortable for you, between your business day, products or services, and your personal life.
 This is again building on the LIKE KNOW TRUST factor, the three amigos I like to call them, without one, you don’t get to the next level.
 The secret key to any authentic content creation is being truthful in what you believe in, staying true in your words for your values and story, and not wavering from them.
 This doesn’t mean you can not grow, or shift adjusting your messaging or ideal clients, it simply means standing by what you believe in first.

 Myth #10: You Should Only Publish Content On Your Website

 I won’t disagree that YES you should try and publish a blog or fresh content to your website

 weekly or bi-weekly to obtain a great SEO ranking and have search engines recognize your business.
-Really you should be thinking about saving ourselves time and effort by renewing and repurposing the content you create to your blog then sharing that into your social platforms.
+Really you should be thinking about saving yourself time and effort by renewing and repurposing the content you create to your blog and then sharing that into your social platforms.
 One of your key objectives from time to time should be pushing people to your website from your social platforms.
 That way you can gain the three amigos the LIKE KNOW and TRUST factor and convert them into buying customers.

 Finally, in order to grow your social account on any platform, you need to feed the algorithm monster by creating authentic content on the chosen platform.
 Create authentic content that you can renew and repurpose to save you time in the long run.
 This will not only save you time but repeat your message and ensure that people get that chance to see your posts.
-Most important show up, share, and have some fun!
+Most important show-up, share, and have some fun!

 So my question for you now is what myths will you cut out of your Social Strategy?